Lemont, Pennsylvania: History

-The Lemont Historic District is home to many historic homes and businesses.
-The John Thompson Coal Sheds and Granary is the last remaining wooden grain elevator in Pennsylvania and is being restored by the Lemont Village Association.
-Lemont Elementary School, built from 1938 to 1939 as College Township School, is a limestone building that overlooks the village.
-The State College Area School District is considering closing the school; however, many district residents are opposed.
-The Friends of Lemont School was organized to spearhead an effort to combat the closure and sponsored an on-line petition to keep the neighborhood school.
-According to the State College school board meeting minutes of June 16, 2017 there will be a hearing to close Lemont Elementary school on July 24, 2017, prior to the board meeting.

 Culture

 The Art Alliance of Central Pennsylvania was formed in 1968, and has been housed in the former home of the Lemont Band ever since.

 The Lemont Village Green hosts many community events, including small concerts and the Strawberry Festival a tradition dating back to 1982.
 The festival attracted 1,000 visitors in 2024 and featured railroad speeder rides on the historic tracks.

 Geography

-Lemont is bordered by Houserville to the north, Shiloh to the northeast, Squirrel Hill to the west, and Dalevue to the south.
-The southwestern end of Mount Nittany rises above the eastern edge of the village.

-Spring Creek, a northward-flowing tributary of Bald Eagle Creek part of the larger Susquehanna River watershed, connects the village to Houserville and Big Hollow to the north, and Oak Hall and Boalsburg to the south.
+Lemont sits at the end of Mount Nittany which is part of the geologic ridge-and-valley province of the Appalachian Mountains.
+Spring Creek, a northward-flowing tributary of Bald Eagle Creek part of the larger Susquehanna River watershed, connects the village to Houserville and Rock Forges to the north, and Oak Hall and Boalsburg to the south.

 Sports

 The village is represented by the Lemont Ducks, although the Ducks play at the Community Fields in State College.
 The team is a part of the Centre County Baseball League, Pennsylvania's oldest amateur baseball league, which began in 1932.
 Spencer Bivens played for the Lemont Ducks for a time before signing to the San Francisco Giants in Major League Baseball.